ibm-cloud-docs/Cloudant/getting-started.md

     The {{site.data.keyword.cloud_notm}} dashboard can be found at:
     [https://cloud.ibm.com/](https://cloud.ibm.com/){: external}.
-    After you authenticate with your user name and password, you're presented with the {{site.data.keyword.cloud_notm}} dashboard.
+    After you authenticate with your username and password, you're presented with the {{site.data.keyword.cloud_notm}} dashboard.
     {: note}